 Using comments and annotations together in Abstract, your design team can ask you for specific feedback on individual elements in a design, and keep all conversations focused and accessible from one single location.
 And because Abstract offers Comment History, you can always go back to older versions of a file to see how it’s evolved, and why certain decisions were made.
 You can provide feedback wherever designs are visible in Abstract.
 Just follow the link from a team member or click into an artboard or symbol to access the layer detail view.

-How do you request and approve changes in Abstract?
+How do you request and approve changes in Branches on Abstract?

 This is your opportunity to provide feedback during a critical stage of review.
 If you’ve been added as a reviewer for a Branch or piece of design work, you’ll get a notification and email to access the Branch Overview.
 Here, you’ll see an overview of the files that have changed, Collections that have been created, a brief summary for context, and the activity stream of what’s been changed.
 You can Approve the Branch or Request Changes through the Review button in the top right of the app.